|

 list of system functions.
 The system functions would then drive the required

 functions of the equipment supporting the system functions.
-(Tip: The output of a system
+(Tip: The

-the function of the system; therefore, every output interface could be
+output of a system typically captures the function of the system; therefore,

-translated into a function statement.)
-It is desirable to start function
+every output interface could be translated into a function statement.)
+It is

-statements with a verb (to pump water, to provide alarm, etc).
-It is also
+desirable to start function statements with a verb (to pump water, to

-recommended to specify the acceptable level of performance desired by the
+provide alarm, etc).
+It is also recommended to specify the acceptable level

-user of the asset as opposed to the actual performance that may reflect an
+of performance desired by the user of the asset as opposed to the actual

-operational or maintenance issue.
+performance that may reflect an operational or maintenance issue.

 Keep in mind that function statements are

-not about what types of equipment are within the system and therefore the use of
+not about what types of equipment are within the system and therefore the

-is protecting equipment.
+maintenance is protecting equipment.

 For